 Why is it that the darker the denim, the more dressy it looks?
 Deep indigo denims can pass for business casual and even look great with a sparkly top for holiday parties.
 If you found the perfect fit – in the wrong hue – just dye them darker!
 Read my tutorial for all of the details on dyeing jeans a darker shade.

 Try… Making a Hand-Dyed Embroidery Thread Tassel Necklace

 This necklace started out as a pile of embroidery thread and jewelry-making supplies.
 Learn how to make these delicate tassels from Oh the Lovely Things and hand dye them any color – even ombre! – to make a gorgeous, one-of-a-kind necklace.
 Or add hand dyed tassels to a throw pillow or blanket.

 While shibori has taken the lead as the ultimate DIY dye project, sometimes the simplicity of a good dip dyed project just looks right.
-From throw pillows to napkins, dip dyeing can lend a watery, lakeside vibe to any home decor piece - plus it's super easy!
+From throw pillows to napkins, dip dyeing can lend a watery, lakeside vibe to any home decor piece – plus it’s super easy!
+I’d say, dip dyeing might be one of the easiest of these DIY dye project ideas.
 Check out my dip dyeing tutorial for trouble shooting tips and tricks and get the scoop on achieving a softer gradient.

 With the basics of dip dyeing mastered, the simple technique need not be limited to fabrics!
 Check out this tutorial from I Spy DIY for a cute and quirky dip dyed planter: